saphanaacademy/Spatial/ESRI_S4HANA/demoHowTo.md

 * SAP_BR_SALES_MANAGER
 * SAP_BR_PRODMASTER_SPECIALIST

-For more information on the S/4HANA fully activated trial appliance please see [these videos on the SAP HANA Academy.](https://www.youtube.com/playlist?list=PLkzo92owKnVwCbYmnsFkPQ8hCyzGmXO8_)
+For more information on getting started with the S/4HANA fully activated trial appliance please see [these videos on the SAP HANA Academy.](https://www.youtube.com/playlist?list=PLkzo92owKnVwCbYmnsFkPQ8hCyzGmXO8_)

 Note that the appliance Windows machine includes a configured Eclipse IDE with the needed tools for ABAP CDS development installed.
 If you are interested in learning more about how to set up your own Eclipse environment, please see the downloads and instructions for ABAP and HANA tools for Eclipse at https://tools.hana.ondemand.com/